josh-segal/political-profit-bros/README.md

 - Flask REST api (in the `./api` directory)
 - MySQL setup files (in the `./database` directory)

+## Getting Started
+1. Clone the repo to your computer.
+1. Set up the `.env` file in the `api` folder based on the `.env.template` file.
+1. Start the docker containers.

 ## Handling User Role Access and Control

 In most applications, when a user logs in, they assume a particular role.
 For instance, when one logs in to a stock price prediction app, they may be a single investor, a portfolio manager, or a corporate executive (of a publicly traded company).
 Each of those *roles* will likely present some similar features as well as some different features when compared to the other roles.
 So, how do you accomplish this in Streamlit?
 This is sometimes called Role-based Access Control, or RBAC for short.